Rider–Waite Tarot

-The Rider–Waite Tarot is a widely popular deck for tarot card reading.
-It is also known as the Waite–Smith, Rider–Waite–Smith, or Rider Tarot.
-Based on the instructions of academic and mystic A. E. Waite and illustrated by Pamela Colman Smith, both members of the Hermetic Order of the Golden Dawn, the cards were originally published by the Rider Company in 1909.
-The deck has been published in numerous editions and inspired a wide array of variants and imitations.
-It is estimated that more than 100 million copies of the deck exist in more than 20 countries.
+The Rider–Waite Tarot is a popular deck for tarot card reading, first published by William Rider & Son in 1909, based on the instructions of academic and mystic A. E. Waite and illustrated by Pamela Colman Smith, both members of the Hermetic Order of the Golden Dawn.
+Also known as the Waite–Smith, Rider–Waite–Smith, or Rider Tarot, the deck has been published in numerous editions and inspired a wide array of variants and imitations.
+Estimates suggest over 100 million copies of the deck circulate across over 20 countries.

 Overview

+The Rider–Waite tarot deck has 78 cards: 56 Minor Arcana, and 22 Major Arcana.
+The Minor Arcana generally correspond to the suits of Spanish or Italian playing cards.
+The Major Arcana, corresponding to the trump cards of gaming tarot, have unique designs numbered from 0 (The Fool) to 21 (The World).

 While the images are simple, the details and backgrounds feature abundant symbolism.
 Some imagery remains similar to that found in earlier decks, but overall the Waite–Smith card designs are substantially different from their predecessors.
 Christian imagery was removed from some cards, and added to others.
-For example, the "Papess" became the "High Priestess" and no longer features a Papal tiara, while the "Lovers" card, previously depicting a medieval scene of a clothed man and woman receiving a blessing from a noble or cleric was changed to a depiction of the naked Adam and Eve in the Garden of Eden, and the ace of cups featuring a dove carrying Sacramental bread.
-The Minor Arcana are illustrated with allegorical scenes by Smith, where earlier decks (with a few rare exceptions) had simple designs for the Minor Arcana.
+For example, the "Papess" became the "High Priestess" and no longer features a Papal tiara.
+The "Lovers" card, previously depicting a medieval scene of a clothed man and woman receiving a blessing from a noble or cleric was changed to a depiction of the naked Adam and Eve in the Garden of Eden, and the ace of cups featuring a dove carrying Sacramental bread.
+The Minor Arcana are illustrated with allegorical scenes by Smith, where earlier decks, with a few rare exceptions, had simple designs for the Minor Arcana.

 The symbols and imagery used in the deck were influenced by the 19th-century magician and occultist Eliphas Levi, as well as by the teachings of the Hermetic Order of the Golden Dawn.
 In order to accommodate the astrological correspondences taught by the Golden Dawn, Waite introduced several innovations to the deck.
 He switched the order of the Strength and Justice cards so that Strength corresponded with Leo and Justice corresponded with Libra.
-He also based the Lovers card on Italian tarot decks, which have two persons and an angel, to reinforce its correspondence with Gemini.
+He based the Lovers card on Italian tarot decks, which have two persons and an angel, to reinforce its correspondence with Gemini.